-Later tests also found that those wings posed serious in flight stability problems with solutions that were out of reach at that stage.
+Later tests also found that those wings, specially with that flap/aileron combination, posed serious in flight stability problems with technical solutions which were out of reach at that stage.

 Smithsonian National Air and Space Museum photographer Eric Long taking a shot of the cockpit panel of the Kawanishi N1K2-Ja Shiden Kai “George”